 Yep, we’ve all been there before, which is why I’ve compiled a list of 6 GREAT tips to help with the decision-making process just for YOU.

 My quick indecision story:

-But then, when I decided I wanted to leave the 9-5 world to start an online business, indecision struck HARD.
-I went back and forth for MONTHS, making decisions, going back on them, making a different decision, trying it for a bit, then going back to a previous decision.
+But then, when I decided I wanted to leave the 9-5 world to start a coaching business, indecision struck HARD.
+I went back and forth for MONTHS on what exactly to help people with, making decisions, going back on them, making a different decision, trying it for a bit, then going back to a previous decision.
 It was a nightmare.
 I was STUCK and it was preventing me from moving forward at all with creating the successful business that I knew I could.

 We all have gut feelings about situations but sometimes need help figuring out exactly what it’s telling us.
-The below tips and tricks will help you with that.
+The below tips and tricks are what I used to help myself:

 Let’s start with the obvious ones…